-At the present time, Mr. Jennings has no organizational or institutional affiliation, but does occasionally write and present.
+At the present time, Mr. Jennings has no organizational or institutional affiliation, but occasionally writes and speaks to various groups.
 Recent publications most notably include a book, Presidents, Congress, and the Public Schools (Harvard Education Press: March 2015).
-This book has been translated into Japanese and will be released this year by Harvard University and the University of Tokyo.
+After release in 2015 in English, the book has been translated into Japanese.
+That Japanese version will be released this year by Harvard University and the University of Tokyo.

-Publications also include opinion pieces for the Huffington Post, and other articles.
-Recent meetings include presentations to Clare “University” and Skyline Village, both in Chicago.
+His opinion pieces appear in Facebook, Twitter, and LinkedIn, and in various other locations.
+Recent meetings include presentations to Clare “University” and Skyline Village, both in Chicago, and to the National Superintendents’ Roundtable.

 In reading this CV, you may notice that several older publications attribute the work to “John F. Jennings,” but more recent ones note the author as “Jack Jennings.”
 As American society has become more informal, nick names are acceptable for publications.
 So, either way, it is one and the same person.